An introduction to field extensions and Galois descent for sheaves of vector spaces: Galois descent for sheaves and their complexes

 We will give a proof of the fact that it is an isomorphism.
 For this, we will use a description of perverse sheaves due to Beilinson \cite{Bei} (see also \cite{Rei} for some more details and complements on Beilinson's article).

 \paragraph{Beilinson's equivalence} Let us recall the idea of Beilinson's ``gluing'' of perverse sheaves, and study the properties of his equivalence with respect to field extensions.
 We will not review all the details, for which we refer to \cite{Bei} and \cite{Rei}.
-From now on, we work in the context of complex analytic varieties, which is a generalization of (but often analogous to) the theory of complex manifolds.